 The German Education Union GEW has been calling for more long-term jobs in science for many years, and now Federal Minister of Education and Research Johanna Wanka is adding her voice to the demands.
+Is the need for action really that severe?
+We present two points of view.

 “A permanent position for all staff would prevent scientifi c facilities from reacting quickly to new scientifi c developments”, says Hans Müller-Steinhagen, Rector of TU Dresden